Top of Page

 CPS Dream Fund Scholarship

-The CPS Dream Fund Scholarship was established over a decade ago to assist talented undocumented students and DREAMers in their pursuit of post-secondary education.
+The CPS Dream Fund Scholarship was established over a decade ago to assist talented undocumented students in their pursuit of post-secondary education.

 Scholarship Qualifications: